 Bobcat facts, pictures and information.
 The bobcat is a stealthy, mid-sized predator that inhabits woodlands and forests in North America.
-Although the bobcat can take down animals up to eight times its size, it usually preys on rabbits and other small mammals.
+Although the bobcat can take down animals several times its size, it usually preys on rabbits and other small mammals.

 Let’s find out more about this fearsome felid …

 Bobcat Facts At A Glance

 - Animal Family: Felidae

 - Where Found: Mexico, United States, Southern Canada

 - Length:5 – 125 cm (18.7 – 49.2 in)

 - Shoulder Height: 46 – 64 cm (18 – 24 in)

 - Weight: Males: 6.4 – 18.3 kg (14 – 40 lb.); Females: 4 to 15.3 kg (8.8 to 33.7 lb.)

 Other interesting Bobcat facts